mysticdyingwhale/UniversityVault/University/CS/OS/Concurrency.md

 - `broadcast()`
 	- Wakes all waiting threads

-A monitor is one mutex + one or more cond variables
+A monitor is one mutex + one or more condition variables
 #### Spinlocks

 If a lock is not available, the thread employs busy-waiting (spinning), where it continuously checks until the lock becomes available.
 Other locking mechanisms that might put the thread to sleep while it waits for the lock to be released.

 ### Deadlocks